On This Page

 The provider of the PN exam charges the College $50 every time an applicant registers for the exam and then cancels after a specific timeframe or does not show up.
 In 2017, PN exam cancellations cost the College $21,050.
 Historically, the College has not recovered these costs from applicants.
 This is not in line with Council’s principle that applicants pay the cost of their own application.
 Additionally, the number of applicants who cancel their exam is increasing.

-Therefore, Council is proposing that if an applicant does not attend or cancels their exam, and the vendor charges a fee, the applicant must cover that cost.
-The proposed cancellation fee is $65.
+Therefore, Council proposed that if an applicant does not attend or cancels their exam, and the vendor charges a fee, the applicant must cover that cost.
+The proposed cancellation fee was $65.
 This includes the vendor’s fee of $50, plus $15 to cover the College’s administrative costs.